Alfagun74/vivo-dl/README.md

 ```

 ### Usage
-just call the vivodl function with a destination folder and an array of URLS and it will download the files to your given destination and then return a ```Promise<Video[]>```.
+Just call the vivodl function with a destination folder and an array of URLS and it will download the files to your given destination and then return a ```Promise<Video[]>```.

 ```ts
 vivodl('./dest', [